lstubdal/portfolio-for-photographer/README.md

 # portfolio-for-photographer

-Tema 3 - portfolio for fictional photographer
+Portfolio for fictional photographer 'Tofu'
+Website contains:
+-frontapge
+-gallery,
+-about page
+-contact page

+Website developed for mobile and desktop using media queries